 How can I communicate the value of stock options to international employees?

 Use plain language, local context, and frequent updates.
 Visual examples and translated materials help bridge the knowledge gap and build trust.
+Host region-specific Q&A sessions and provide access to financial advisors when possible.

 Ready to unlock global opportunity with equity?

-At Borderless AI, we don’t just simplify compliance, we help you build a borderless team where everyone has a stake in your success.
-Let’s shape the future of work, together.
+At Borderless AI, we don't just simplify compliance—we help you build a borderless team where everyone has a stake in your success.
+Let's shape the future of work, together.